0xedward/neuralyzer/README.md

 ## Permissions Audit
 If you are curious or concerned about the permissions requested by this extension, the following is a brief explainer for each permission and where you can find it used in code:

-- `activeTab` is used [to get the current page's url](https://github.com/0xedward/neuralyzer/blob/main/src/background.js#L31-L34) to ensure only the data stored by the current page's url is cleared and [to clear sessionStorage](https://github.com/0xedward/neuralyzer/blob/main/src/background.js#L52-L58)
+- `activeTab` is used [to get the current page's URL](https://github.com/0xedward/neuralyzer/blob/main/src/background.js#L31-L34) to ensure only the data stored by the current page's url is cleared and [to clear sessionStorage](https://github.com/0xedward/neuralyzer/blob/main/src/background.js#L52-L58)
 - `browsingData` is used [to clear localStorage, cookies and cache](https://github.com/0xedward/neuralyzer/blob/main/src/background.js#L60-L66)
-- `contextMenus` is used [to create a menu item to allow users to clear their current page's localStorage, cookies, cache and sessionStorage](https://github.com/0xedward/neuralyzer/blob/main/src/background.js#L116-L121) by right clicking on any webpage
+- `contextMenus` is used [to create a menu item that allows users to clear their current page's localStorage, cookies, cache and sessionStorage](https://github.com/0xedward/neuralyzer/blob/main/src/background.js#L116-L121) by right-clicking on any webpage
 - `storage` is used [to store user preferences on what data is to be cleared](https://github.com/0xedward/neuralyzer/blob/main/src/options/options.js#L11-L21) when the extension is activated

 ## Credits